digitalgreenorg/Farmstack-internal/README.md

 <img src="workspace-architect.png"  height="250">

 ## Description
-This project is a reference inmplementation of farmstack.
+This project is a reference implementation of farmstack.
 There is one provider and one consumer, both running a FarmStack p2p connector.
 The connectors mutually authenticate and encrypt data through the SSL certificates provided to them from a simulated certificate authority.

 The data provider has two sample csv files in the format as provided by PAD, uploaded in a google sheet [here]( https://docs.google.com/spreadsheets/d/1zrf4L7xoQ5MN76wM4T84WyWSmQFI6oA9/edit#gid=1033715415).
 The connector is a fork from [trusted connector](https://github.com/industrial-data-space/trusted-connector/) provided by IDSA - Fraunhofer, the stack on which FarmSTakc is built on.
 The data consumer receives the data in IDS protocol (a secured web socket protocol developed by Fraunhofer).
 It has a node application running within the conatiner of the p2p connector that renders and dsiplays the data in html format (browser).